Using our independent agency, you can compare Medicare supplement insurance plans in Louisiana direct with several highly-rated providers.

 Plans K, L, & M are cost sharing plans with additional out-of-pocket and are therefore less popular.
 Unlike Medicare Advantage plans, they have no network restrictions to worry about.
 Monthly premiums will be less with these three plans and may be a good fit for some consumers.

-A few carriers offer High Deductible Plan F as a supplemental option.
-With HD Plan F, you will be responsible for $2,300 in out-of-pocket expenses before the supplement pays benefits.
-High Deductible Plan F does not affect how Original Medicare A & B provides benefits, however.
+A few carriers offer High Deductible Plan G And F as a supplemental options.
+With HD Plans G and F, you will be responsible for $2,340 in out-of-pocket expenses before the supplement pays benefits.
+High Deductible Plans do not affect how Original Medicare A & B provides benefits, however.
 HD Plan F is one of the least expensive Medigap plans available and can be found for around $40 a month in some cases.

 Supplemental policies are standardized across the board.
 In other words, a Plan G is a Plan G. No carrier can change the benefits in any way.
 And you don’t have to worry about networks with almost all plans.
 If your doctor accepts Medicare, then s/he will accept almost any supplement you purchase.